skip to content

 The company today

 Andrew also served for three years as Consultant to the National Library's National Film Collection, on the acquisition of films for study purposes in schools and universities.
-He also worked for three years as a Research Fellow in the Department of Pacific History at the A.N.U.
-There he co-directed an award-winning documentary, ANGELS OF WAR, about the experiences of the people of Papua New Guinea in World War Two.
+He worked for three years as a Research Fellow in the Department of Pacific History at the A.N.U. where he co-directed an award-winning documentary, ANGELS OF WAR, about the experiences of the people of Papua New Guinea in World War Two.

 In 1974, he formed Ronin Films with his wife, Dr Merrilyn Fitzpatrick, a specialist in China studies.
 The company was involved in many innovative distribution and marketing activities for which Andrew won the Australian Film Institute's Byron Kennedy Award in 1986.